dsi-icl/do-voice-interaction/gdo_voicebot/dialog_manager_service/README.md

 This service implements a [rasa assistant](https://rasa.com/docs/) to manage the dialog between the user and the voicebot.
 Our assistant uses [custom actions](https://rasa.com/docs/rasa/core/actions/#id2) which require connection to the [GDO GraphQL](https://github.com/dsi-icl/gdo-project-launcher).
 So, please, if you'd like to use it, make sure that [ove server](https://github.com/dsi-icl/gdo-project-launcher/tree/master/server) is launched by entering `npm start` in your console in the [proper directory](https://github.com/dsi-icl/gdo-project-launcher/tree/master/server).
 Else, you won't be able to use custom actions.

-Moreover, you'll have also to refresh demo and tag entities each day, before training your model.
+Moreover, you'll also have to update demo and tag entities each day, before training your model.
 Do `python update_demos_tags.py` with over server running.

 ## Virtual environment